quantiaconsulting/continuous-analytics-examples/flux_firealarm/readme.md

 ### Q0

-sensors that measure a temperature above 20 C
+sensors that measure a temperature above 20 C (was 50 in EPL)

 ```
 from(bucket: "training")